 Often observed as “The Father of Advertising,” David Ogilvy preached on the importance of copywriting in his career and in his wildly popular book Ogilvy on Advertising.
-At Arimkt, we trust his assessment which is why the copy that we create often sets the tone for the whole campaign similarly as provides our creative team with the direction they have to bring our ideas to life.
+At Arimkt, we trust his assessment which is why the copy that we create often sets the tone for the full campaign similarly as provides our creative team with the direction they need to bring our ideas to life.

-We strive to develop copy and messaging that gets people to require some variety of action, a process that starts by trying to answer these basic questions.
+We strive to develop copy and messaging that gets people to want some type of action, a process that starts by trying to answer these basic questions.

 Why do people buy your product or service?
-What factors are most vital to them in choosing to shop for from you?
+What factors are most important to them in choosing to buy for from you?

-How is your product different from others selling similar products or maybe different products that solve their needs?
+How is your product different from others selling similar products or even different products that solve their needs?

 “THE SECRET OF ALL EFFECTIVE ADVERTISING IS NOT THE CREATION OF NEW AND TRICKY WORDS AND PICTURES, BUT ONE OF PUTTING FAMILIAR WORDS AND PICTURES INTO NEW RELATIONSHIPS.”